freifunk-cambridge/freifunk-cambridge.github.io/get-involved.md

   - Prepare firmware builds, starting with 1 or 2 common device types (likely Ubiquiti, TP-Link and similar) and expanding at a later stage.
   - Host a couple of test nodes ourselves, and invite other users to join in at this early stage of network development.
   - Work on offering other suppplementary services, such as a dedicated firmware downloads page, node map, wiki and more.
+  - Improve resiliency by hosting multiple gateways, and work towards running these on colocated servers in local data centers (Net Servers, Redcentric, etc).

 We're currently at the stage where any expressions of interest would very much be welcome, whether from potential participants or help/advice from existing Freifunk communities.